-We're running a research study with 60 nonprofit workers, helping them manage stress with short-term, self-chosen resources for their bodies, minds and workteams.
-From classes to coaching to gear, participants are using and evaluating physical, mental, and team health tools over six months.
+We're testing short-term, self-chosen wellness resources for managing stress, taking care of human bodies, and building supportive work-teams.
+From classes to coaching to gear, participants are using and evaluating physical, mental, and team health tools.

 The D.C.
-Nonprofit Wellness Pilot is designed as a targeted, dynamic learning project to identify how the philanthropic and nonprofit sectors can: 1) boost worker health, 2) support recruitment, productivity and retention, and 3) build office cultures of well-being and teamwork to better support their missions.
+Nonprofit Wellness Fund facilitates a charitable program (hosted at the Greater Washington Community Foundation) of learning pilots to identify how the philanthropic and nonprofit sectors can: 1) boost worker and teacher health, 2) support recruitment, productivity and retention, and 3) build cultures of well-being and teamwork to better support missions and/or students.

-Many jobs are hard, but nonprofit, world-changing jobs in DC add special challenges.
+Many jobs are hard, but nonprofit and teaching jobs in DC add special challenges.
 Long hours are common.
 Low pay is expected.
 Frustration is rampant.
-Nonprofit workers tend to neglect their physical and mental health, putting aside personal needs to care for others.
+These hard-working world-changers tend to neglect their physical and mental health, putting aside personal needs to care for others.
 More stress translates to higher cortisol levels and inevitable health problems.

-We world-changers don't do much to protect against burnout.
-We haven't caught up to the corporate/tech world in offering anything beyond basic health insurance.
+Yet, world-changers and teachers don't do much to prevent burnout.
+We haven't caught up to the corporate/tech world (where wellness is a growing $7 billion industry) we don't offer much beyond basic health insurance.
 Without support, it's difficult to replenish our depleted intellect, creativity, stamina and joy.

-This pilot looks at how physical and mental health tools affect individuals, teams, and organizations.
+Our first pilot looked at how physical and mental health tools affect individuals, teams, and organizations.

-Our 60-person cohort represents the following 12 organizations:
+Our first 60-person cohort involved the following 12 organizations:

 The Advancement Project,